5-k/PerfAnalyzer/InputTaskYAML.md

  - The Blob Prefix can be set to `Release_$(Release.ReleaseId)` in Release Pipeline and `Release_$(Build.BuildNumber)` in Build pipeline.
 The reason is that this will enable help create unique path per build/release.
 The system variable release id and build number will be populated as per the run.
  - JMX Source is compulsoty however property and input files are not.
 Hence can be set to `none`
  - In case you do not want to publish the html you can set 'copyResultToAzureBlobStorage' to false.
 In this case variables {azureSubscription, storage, BlobPrefix, outputStorageUri} will also not be required.
+ - You can try different combinations (Jmx from source, property from External url, inputs from source).
+All 3 inputs can be either sourceCode or url (urls in case of input file).
+ - In case you do not want the pipeline to fail even if the JMeter test has failed, you can set `failPipelineIfJMeterFails` to false.
+Also then variable `maxFailureCountForJMeter` won't be used.